The Conjuring (soundtrack): Reception

-Justin Chang of Variety commented "composer Joseph Bishara supplies another deranged symphony of screeching strings, working in nerve-shredding counterpoint to the film’s inventive soundscape of bumps, creaks, whispers and pauses."
-Tim Grierson of Screen International wrote "composer Joseph Bishara has fashioned an elegant, restrained score that rarely oversells the shocks, preferring a quietly insistent mood of slithering unease to produce its desired effects."
-Sheri Linden of The Hollywood Reporter commented that "the churn and squall" of Bishara's score heightens the mood.
-Kanika Johri of Hindustan Times wrote "the film is effective primarily due to its sudden sound transitions combined with the A-tonal music, kudos to Joseph Bishara and Mark Crozer for that."
+Justin Chang of Variety commented that, "composer Joseph Bishara supplies another deranged symphony of screeching strings, working in nerve-shredding counterpoint to the film’s inventive soundscape of bumps, creaks, whispers and pauses."
+Tim Grierson of Screen International wrote, "composer Joseph Bishara has fashioned an elegant, restrained score that rarely oversells the shocks, preferring a quietly insistent mood of slithering unease to produce its desired effects."
+Sheri Linden of The Hollywood Reporter commented that, "the churn and squall" of Bishara's score heightens the mood.
+Kanika Johri of Hindustan Times wrote, "the film is effective primarily due to its sudden sound transitions combined with the A-tonal music, kudos to Joseph Bishara and Mark Crozer for that."

-Music critic Jonathan Broxton gave a negative review, summarizing "The Conjuring is a vacuum, with an almost total lack of any sort of thematic presence, melody, harmony, or emotional connection besides the pervading sense of fear."
+Music critic Jonathan Broxton of Movie Music UK gave a negative review, summarizing, "The Conjuring is a vacuum, with an almost total lack of any sort of thematic presence, melody, harmony, or emotional connection besides the pervading sense of fear."